Muddy York RFC: Outside of Rugby

 The Gay Who Wasn't Gay Enough is a Youtube video that has surpassed 500k views.

 Muddy York was involved in a photo series called Boys will be Boys by Giovanni Capriotti.
 It won first in sports at the 2017 World Press Photo of the Year awards and the series was displayed at Bingham 2018 Amsterdam.
-Will featured be on an episode of the upcoming season of 1 queen 5 queers.
+Was featured on an episode of the 3rd season of 1 queen 5 queers.